kazuhiro77/04_BattleTank/README.md

 An open-world head-to-head tank fight with simple AI, terrain, and advanced control system in Unreal 4

 All code here is from online lectures of The Unreal Creator course on Udemy.
-I simply follow the each lecture in the course.
+I simply follow each lecture in the course.
 Therefore, I do not have copyright of any code represented here.

 ## Lecture List